wwarthen/RomWBW/ReadMe.txt

 support the use of multiple slices (up to 256 per device).
 Each slice contains a complete CP/M filesystem and can be mapped independently to any drive letter.
-This overcomes the inherent size limitations in legacy OSes and allows up to 2GB of accessible storage on a single device.
+This overcomes the inherent size limitations in legacy OSes and allows up to 2GB of accessible storage on a single device, with up to 128MB accessible at any one time.

 The pre-built ROM firmware images are generally suitable for most users.
 However, it is also very easy to modify and build custom ROM images that